HarpreetSingh00/mini-microservice-app/README.md

 # mini-microservice-app

+############ MMA-2 ##########
+Event Bus and Query microservice implementation

+We have set the Event bus implementaion inside the event-bus microservice, whenever user is going to create a post or comment we will emit events to event bus and then those events will be binded to all services.
+On the basis of event type, services will act on specfic event that they need

+Query microservice: This microservice will listen to the post creation and comment creation events.
+This will bind the whole data and return that in single response

 ############ MMA-1 ##########
 This is very first microservice app for learning purpose.
 We will create Post and Comment's service